Fixed-gear bicycle: Subculture

 Fixed-gear bicycles are often associated with the hipster subculture.

+Republic of Korea

+The fixed-gear culture didn't catch on in Korea until the 2010s, but since the webtoon 'Wind Breaker' launched in 2013 they have become popular with middle school and high school students.

 Australia

 Until recently, the Australian fixie culture has been small.
 However, with the strong Australian dollar and cost effective manufacturing and importing from China, Australia has seen many new online stores capitalise on the cheap steel frames commonly imported to the UK and US.
 Online stores in Australia ship partially-assembled bikes directly to consumers, considerably undercutting prices at typical brick and mortar stores.

-Canada

-Fixed gear bikes have become much more popular in Canada within the last couple years.
-Cities like Toronto, Ottawa, Vancouver and Montreal have many fixed gear riders, mostly in the downtown areas.

-China

-Around 2012, throughout China, fixed gear bikes became a popular trend among teenagers.
-The bikes are typically painted in fluorescent colors.

 Russia

 Fixed Gear Moscow

 In 2007, a few activists started assembling and riding fixed gear bikes in Moscow.
 There had been people riding fixed gear bikes on the street in Moscow prior that time, but it had never developed into any feasible subculture.
 Appearances of the design in foreign media began increasing around that time, attracting more people to the concept.

 A Fixed Gear Moscow LiveJournal blog community was formed, which allowed riders to communicate with each other and share ideas for rides.
 As interest grew, a separate web site was created to host the blog and the forum.

 Fixed Gear Moscow has organized numerous alleycat races, tournaments, and other events to keep the community growing.
 Several side projects have been initiated by members of Fixed Gear Moscow and are still in development.